SAP/spartacus-docs/_pages/contributing/reactive-programming.md

 As we think about this case we only want cart data when the cart event happens.
 We can adjust the stream accordingly.
-Now we don't subscribe to cart stream at the application start, but only when event occurs.
+Now we don't subscribe to the cart stream when someone subscribes to the output stream (i.e. on app start), but only when the source event occurs.

 ```typescript
 this.getAction(mapping.action).pipe(